usgpo/api/README.md

 The following request allows you to specify a collection and get a list of packageIds that have been added or modified within the specified time period. `collectionCode` and `startDate` are required, as are `offset` and `pageSize`.
 Optionally, you can include the `endDate`.
 Currently, we are not limiting the `pageSize`, but we may restrict this based on performance needs.

+>**Note:** There is a 10000 item limit on collections responses.
+This means that if your update range is too broad, you may need to narrow it down using the `endDate` parameter.
+[Example](https://github.com/usgpo/api/issues/19#issuecomment-428292313)

 #### Congressional Bills with startDate only (BILLS) | [sample](/samples/collections/BILLS-sample.json) | [formatted](/samples/collections/BILLS-sample-formatted.json)

 https://api.govinfo.gov/collections/BILLS/2018-01-01T00:00:00Z/?offset=0&pageSize=100&api_key=DEMO_KEY